BDooley11/movie-recommender/README.md

 The dataset from MovieLens is stored in the 'dataset' directory.

-src->alg->cb is the non personalised recommender.\brsrc->alg->cb is the personalised recommender.
+src->alg->cb is the non personalised recommender.

+src->alg->cb is the personalised recommender.

 There are a number of scripts with 'test' in the name that can be run to show the accuracy of these recommenders.